TensorBFS/TensorInference.jl/docs/src/tensornetwork.md

 # Tensor networks

-We now introduce the core ideas of tensor networks, highlighting their connections with the probabilistic graphical models (PGM) domain to align the terminology between them.
+We now introduce the core ideas of tensor networks, highlighting their connections with probabilistic graphical models (PGM) to align the terminology between them.

-For our purposes, a **tensor** is equivalent with the concept of a factor presented above, which we detail more formally below.
+For our purposes, a tensor is equivalent to the concept of a factor as defined in the PGM domain, which we detail more formally below.

 ## What is a tensor?

 *Definition*: A tensor $T$ is defined as:
 ```math
 T: \prod_{V \in \bm{V}} \mathcal{D}_{V} \rightarrow \texttt{number}.